Resources List

 Addiction services include residential treatment.

-Walk-in Services Monday – Friday 8 am – 3 pm
+Walk-in Services Monday – Friday 9 am – 3 pm at 420 Cumberland Ave., Portland

 Counseling available, fee on sliding scale.
 Walk in or call for an appointment.
 Bring insurance and/or income verification and photo ID.